 FT 535 Group Therapy.
 This course examines the role of group psychotherapy for the family therapist.
 The course focuses on both the theoretical and practical aspects of group dynamics, processes, and methodologies available to the family therapist.
 Specific types of group therapies, including topic/skill centered, couples, and multifamily groups are discussed.
 (2 or 5 units).
 Prerequisite: FT514.

 FT 546 Life Development and Career Counseling.
 This course provides an overview of the theory and practice of adult development and career counseling including a focus on its relevance in mental health practice.
 Special attention is given to exploring the role of vocational calling in adulthood and the role of spirituality in shaping an understanding of career purpose and vocation.
-(5 units).
+(4 or 5 units).
 Offered only as an online course.
 Required for PCC licensure.

 FT 549 Psychopharmacology.
 This course is designed to provide MFT students with a basic knowledge of psychopharmacology – its scope, effectiveness and hazards.
 An understanding of when and how to request a consultation for medication, as well as the important role of psychotherapy in supporting the appropriate use of psychopharmacological agents are covered.
 Offered only as an online course.
 Prerequisite: FT508.